Seville Cathedral Tickets & Tours: Skip the Line, Prices, and Insider Tips

 To enrich your visit further, the pass provides a City Audio Guide App for your smartphone, featuring over 100 points of interest with detailed descriptions and offline maps.

-For seamless Seville Airport to City Centre Bus Transfer or a 24-hour Hop-on Hop-off Bus Tour, you can buy a Seville Pass.
+For a seamless Seville Airport to City Centre Bus Transfer or a 24-hour Hop-on Hop-off Bus Tour, you can buy a Seville Pass.

 Seville combo price: From €41